VVinsome/DungeonGame/README.md

+Open file for correct formatting of README

 To first initialize this game, you must have Node.js installed.
 Then, while in Game.js directory, run game by typing " node Game.js " in terminal.
-Open file for correct formatting.

 You are in a dungeon with this layout.
 / = up/down   | = north/south -- = east/west